somjit101/Self-Driving-Car/README.md

 # Self Driving Car
-A Tensorflow implementation of a simple self-driving car control using the image feed from a single dashcam, based on this [Nvidia Research Paper](https://arxiv.org/pdf/1604.07316.pdf) with some changes.
+A Tensorflow implementation of a simple self-driving car control using the image feed from a single dashcam, based on this [**Nvidia Research Paper**](https://arxiv.org/pdf/1604.07316.pdf) with some changes.

 ## Overview

-Here, we use images which are frame-by-frame captures from the dashcam of a car and the ideal steering angle (the angle by which the steering is rotated by an experienced driver, in degrees) at the corresponding moments of the captures to train a Deep Neural Network to predict the momentary steering angle in a self-driving car.
-The output steering angles have actually been smoothened using a fine-tuned exponential smoothing operation to avoid any sudden movements or 'jerks' in the real-world actuation of the output.
+Here, we use images, which are **frame-by-frame captures** from the dashcam of a car and the ideal **steering angle** (the angle by which the steering is rotated by an experienced driver, in degrees) at the corresponding moments of the captures to train a Deep Neural Network to predict the momentary steering angle in a self-driving car.
+The output steering angles have actually been **smoothened** using a fine-tuned exponential smoothing operation to avoid any sudden movements or 'jerks' in the real-world actuation of the output.

 We have highly simplied the self-driving use case.
-There is no speed control, braking, proximity sensors or multi-camera setup.
+There is no **speed control, braking, proximity sensors or multi-camera setup**.
 We have simply implemented the steering output from the autopilot system.

 ## Data Collection